-The arguer states in the conclusion that supersymmetry theory is true and supports this claim by stating that the theory is beautiful.
-Since the argument fits the form q is true, because q is Z, it can be identified as a second-order predicate argument.
-In this specific case, q is instantiated by ‘supersymmetrie theory’ and Z by ‘is beautiful’.
+According to this account, physicists support the acceptability of supersymmetry theory by referring to its mathematical beauty.
+Since the argument fits the form q is T, because q is Z, it can be identified as a second-order predicate argument.
+While ‘T’ has the fixed meaning ‘is true’, in this specific case, q is instantiated by ‘susy’, T by ‘is true’ and Z by ‘is beautiful’.

 Second-order predicate arguments are further differentiated by identifying the types of statement in the conclusion and the premise.
 In this case, the former is a statement of (logical) value and the latter a statement of (aesthetic) value, which means that we are dealing with a second-order predicate argument supporting a value with another value (2 pre VV).

-The trivial name of second-order predicate arguments is derived from the characterization of the relationship between the predicates ‘true’ and Z. In this example, the mathematical beauty of the theory functions as a criterion for its truth.
+The trivial name of second-order predicate arguments is derived from the characterization of the relationship between the predicates Z and T. In this example, the mathematical beauty of the theory (Z) renders it true (T).
 We can therefore call such an argument an ‘argument from beauty’.

 Other variants of this argument are the ‘argument from simplicity’, the ‘argument from naturalness’, and the ‘argument from elegance’.
-As Sarewitz (2018) writes:
+As Sarewitz (2018, original italics) writes: